 This spirit of serving stems from when I was a kid.
 My parents did the best they could with my little sister and me but they were never around.
 Ever.
 So it was basically up to me to take care of us.
-I grew up in a hurry and learned so many lessons, lessons of self-reliance and resilience for starters, which shaped me into the person I am today.
+I grew up in a hurry and learned many lessons at an early age, like self-reliance and resilience for starters.
+All that shaped me into the person I am today.

-Many times at corporate I was the only one to do whatever it was that needed to be completed or get done.
+Many times at corporate I was the only one to do whatever it was that needed to be completed.
 There was no one else.
 I was it.
-At times we were so short staffed, it seemed as if I were the only one holding up the mountain.
+We were so short staffed, it seemed as if I were the only one holding up the mountain.
 Nevertheless, I just gutted it out and got it done.

-Feeling isolated, as if you there’s no one to help you, is not a good feeling.
+Feeling isolated, as if there’s no one to help you, is not a good feeling.